New Bradwell: Sport and leisure

 New Bradwell has a Non-League football team New Bradwell St Peter F.C. who play at The Recreation Ground.

 It also has two cricket teams.

 New Bradwell is known in Milton Keynes for its silver band.
 The band has been in existence for over 100 years and is famous locally for waking the residents of New Bradwell on Christmas morning, playing carols in the street.

 Primary school

 New Bradwell School is situated on Bounty Street and is just to the side of Grafton Street and Spencer Street, an off-road street with some historic houses named 'Railway Cottages'.

-The current headteacher is Philip Webster, the successor to John White.